dheero/OBF.github.io/wiki/BOSC_2006/survey.md

 -------------------------

 1. Which best describes your background?:
-Biologist Bioinformatician ComputerScientist Other (please specify below)
+Biologist Bioinformatician Computer Scientist Other (please specify below)

 2. Which type of delegate are you at BOSC/ISMB?:
 Academic/Government Student Coorporate